-The minimum outcome of the Asset Management Plan will strive to ensure that the overall condition of an asset service function will not decrease over time, and that, overtime, the asset group will achieve and sustain its Levels of Service.
-If this target cannot, or is not being met, it will be reported to Council.
+The minimum outcome of the asset management plan will strive to ensure that the overall condition of an asset service function will not decrease over time, and that, overtime, the asset group will achieve and sustain its level of service.
+If this target cannot, or is not being met, it will be reported to council.